davidwhogg/TheThresher/index.md

 sections: ["Authors", "License", "Contributors", "Notes", "Usage"]
 ---

-Luck isn't a factor when you are using **The Thresher**.
+Luck isn't a factor when you're using **The Thresher**.

 You have taken lots of very fast imaging (think "lucky imaging"), hoping for good seeing.
 What to do with your data?
 The great advantage of **The Thresher** is that *We Don't Throw Away Data (tm)*.
-Our goal is to deliver the signal-to-noise contained in the entire data set, but at the resolution of the best images in the data set.
+Our goal is to deliver the signal-to-noise contained in the entire data set, but at the resolution of the *best* images in the data set.

 ### Authors